osfunapps/os_android_apk_builder-py/README.md

           "$key_store_alias_pass": "myAliasPassword"
         }

-And then just point to this file from the command:
+ file) and then point to this file from the command:

     ab.run('/path/to/android/project', '/apk/desired/path', sign_in_file_path='/home/programming/jks_passes.json')